SE-SmartHouse/smart-home-backend-db/README.md

-# SmartHome Backend
+# SmartHome Backend Controllers

-This is the backend for the SmartHomeApp, built with Node.js, Express, and MongoDB.
+This is how the backend for the SmartHomeApp, built with Node.js, Express, and MongoDB will look like.
 It handles home creation, device management, user registration, and device control for a smart home system.
+To test controllers you need to import /db folder in your project.
+Otherwise you can use the routers i created below for testing.

 Project Structure